 "Common but Differentiated Responsibilities and Respective Capabilities (CBDR-RC) is a key principle in the United Nations Framework Convention on Climate Change (UNFCCC) that recognises the different capabilities and differing responsibilities of individual countries in tacking climate change.
-The principle of CBDR-RC is embedded in the 1992 UNFCCC.
+The principle of CBDR-RC is embedded in the 1992 UNFCCC treaty.
 The convention states: "... the global nature of climate change calls for the widest possible cooperation by all countries and their participation in an effective and appropriate international response, in accordance with their common but differentiated responsibilities and respective capabilities and their social and economic conditions."
 Since then, the CBDR-RC principle has guided the UN climate negotiations."
-(IPCC-2018) No new definition an overall adaptation strategy to help people and communities adapt to the negative effects of climate change at local, national, regional and global levels (United Nations Environment Programme).
-Any initiative that reduces human vulnerabilities and enhances adaptive capacity in the context of existing or projected climate variability and changes through sustainable management, conservation and restoration of ecosystems (IUCN)."
-(CBD Technical Series n°85, Synthesis report on experiences with ecosystem-based approaches to climate change adaptation and disaster risk reduction, 2016)
+(IPCC-2018)